aragonxpd154/Simple-Signal-Generator/README.md

 ## :rocket: Technologies

-This project is still in the development stage and using the following technologies
+This project was used with the following technologies:

 -  [EasyEDA](https://easyeda.com/)
 -  [LTspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)